-Alberto is co-head of the firm's Latin American practice and widely acknowledged for his far-reaching knowledge of both international and domestic markets and business environments.
+Alberto is a Partner in the firm's Latin American practice and widely acknowledged for his far-reaching knowledge of both international and domestic markets and business environments.
 He headed the firm’s São Paulo office for four years and has extensive experience in advising a global client base of leading corporations and financial institutions on complex, cross-border transactions, including public and private M&A transactions and international joint ventures, privatizations and financing transactions, as well as advising on U.S. domestic transactions.

 Alberto has led on many market-leading deals in the U.S. and Latin America.
 Recent transactions of significance where substantial involvement can be disclosed include advising:

 - China Southern Power Grid International (HK) Co., Ltd. on its US$1.3bn acquisition of a 27.8% interest in Transelec S.A. from Brookfield Infrastructure Partners